boulder-on/JPassport/README.md

 # Release Notes
+- 1.4.0-24
+  - Added NativeName annotation to allow remapping of native functions to a different name in your interface
 - 1.3.1-24
   - Fixed a bug where if an enum value was only used as a return and never an argument then class generation caused an exception
   - Fixed a bug in the calculation of struct sizes